Casco Bay: Native American population and arrival of European settlers

 That year on the belief they held a valid patent, partners George Cleeve and Richard Tucker established a settlement along the Spurwink River and farmland on Richmond Island.
 After Plymouth merchants Robert Trelawney and Moses Goodyear were awarded a patent the following year for land between the Spurwink and Presumpscot rivers along with Richmond Island, they sent their agent John Winter to establish possession.
-Upon arriving in the spring of 1632, Winter served Cleeve and Tucker notice of his intent to evict them from from their initial settlement and farmland, allowing them to harvest that year's crops before vacating the properties.
+Upon arriving in the spring of 1632, Winter served Cleeve and Tucker notice of his intent to evict them from their initial settlement and farmland, allowing them to harvest that year's crops before vacating the properties.
 Cleeve and Tucker chose land on Casco Neck and planted crops there in the spring of 1633, and within four years had obtained 1,500 acres of land there and established a fur-trading business.

 In 1632, Gorges awarded Arthur Mackworth the island that became known as Mackworth Island, just off the mouth of the Presumpscot River, in what came to be called Casco, renamed Falmouth in 1658 under the governance of the Massachusetts Bay Colony.
 Historic Falmouth was split into two municipalities in 1786, creating Portland.

 In 1632, Thomas Purchase and George Way received a grant for Harpswell Neck, a few years after Purchase had established a farm, trading post, and fish salting operation on the Androscoggin River north of Casco Bay.

 William Royall and his wife, Phoebe, moved in 1636 from Salem, Massachusetts, to present-day Yarmouth, building a homestead and farm along what came to be known as the Royal River.
 That year, George Jewell purchased the Casco Bay island that became known as Jewell Island.

-Cleeve leased the island known today as Peaks Island in 1637 to Michael Mitton, who lived there 60 years.
+Cleeve leased the island known today as Peaks Island in 1637 to his son-in-law Michael Mitton, who lived there 60 years.

 In 1640, John Sears moved from Boston to live on Long Island.
 Little is known about Sears.

 In 1642, Cleeve, Tucker, Mackworth, Royall and Smith were among 30 signers of a petition to the British House of Commons asking for relief from administrators assigned by Gorges to the region who were exercising "unlawful and arbitrary power and jurisdiction over the persons and estate of your petitioners and the said other planters to their great oppression utter impoverishment and the hindrance of the plantation in these parts".

 As settlers built out farms in the Casco Bay region, more commercial fishermen who were familiar with Casco Bay began making it their home port in the second half of the 1630s.
 Artisan craftsmen also moved to Casco and other towns on Casco Bay in the following decade, as a growing population supported commerce along with existing trade opportunities with indigenous peoples in the region.